FabiMe/The-Mighty-Land-of-Elves-and-Dwarves/README.md

 ### Validator Testing
 - Validator testing with https://pep8ci.herokuapp.com/
 - There are no errors except that lines are too long (only lines in which the story is told).
-I cannot correct this error for the sake of comprehensibility.
+I have added line breaks to ensure readability in the console

 ## Bugs